Achraf-Elh22/whats-app/README.md

     - At least one lowercase character [a-z]
     - At least one uppercase character [A-Z]
     - At least 8 characters in length
-  - [x] Add password show toogle
+  - [x] Add password show toggle
   - [x] Build the Sign up page "Desktop version"
 - [x] Log In Page
-- [x] remove the deplicate code in css
+- [x] remove the duplicated code in css
 - [x] Build the verify User page
 - [x] Build the new password page
   - [x] "Mobile version"